-TOM SHANKS RSW RGI is widely acknowledged as one of the most impressive contemporary Scottish artists.
-He is known for his evocative paintings of the West Highlands which he has loved since childhood.
+TOM SHANKS RSW RGI is widely acknowledged as one of the most impressive Scottish artists.
+He is known for his evocative paintings of the West Highlands which he loved since childhood.
 It was at the age of seven that his parents first took him from his Glasgow home to the Isle of Skye and this visit had a profound effect upon him becoming his inspiration for a lifetime of paintings.

 On leaving school, Tom became an apprentice carpet designer at Templetons carpet factory and first exhibited in the company art club.
 As his interest and skill developed, he applied to Glasgow School of Art to attend evening classes, but the exceptional quality of his work was recognised and he was encouraged to enrol for the full time diploma course.